cosinekitty/astronomy/source/python/README.md

 | `int` | `hour` | The UTC hour, in the range 0..23. |
 | `int` | `minute` | The UTC minute, in the range 0..59. |
 | `float` | `second` | The real-valued UTC second, in the range [0, 60). |

 ### Returns: #Time

+<a name="Time.Now"></a>
+### Time.Now()

+**Returns the computer's current date and time in the form of a #Time object.**

+Uses the computer's system clock to find the current UTC date and time.
+Converts that date and time to a #Time value and returns the result.
+Callers can pass this value to other Astronomy Engine functions to calculate current observational conditions.

+### Returns: #Time